 E-3.1.1 All the packets selected from a lot according to E-2.3 shal1 be opened and examined for proper provisions of backing sheets and interleaving sheets.
 All the stencil papers shall he examined for odour (see 4.1.2), transparency (see 4.1.3), and quality of backing sheet (see 4.13) and for sizes (see 4.15).
 Any sheet failing in respect of one or more characteristics shall be termed defective.

-E-3.1.2 In respect of these characteristics a lot shall be considered to satisfy the requirements of the specification if the number of defective sheets found under E-3.1.1 is not more than the corresponding permissible number of defective sheets given in co1 4 of Table 1.
+E-3.1.2 In respect of these characteristics a lot shall be considered to satisfy the requirements of the specification if the number of defective sheets found under E-3.1.1 is not more than the corresponding permissible number of defective sheets given in co1 (4) of Table 1.

 E-3.2 Strength, Quality of Cutting, Legibility and Use with Stylus